Skip to main content

 Its Adobe Commerce partnership material positions it around:

-That lines up with how Vertex is usually encountered in practice: not as a lightweight plugin choice, but as part of a wider enterprise compliance model spanning ecommerce, ERP, and finance systems.
+That lines up with how Vertex is usually encountered: not as a lightweight plugin choice, but as part of a wider enterprise compliance model spanning ecommerce, ERP, and finance systems.

 The reason enterprise teams choose Vertex is not just "calculate tax."
 It is usually one of these: